12+ Japanese Curse Words And Swear Words (With Context)

 Born from the verb ふざける (fuzakeru) meaning "to mess around," this sharp command tells someone to knock it off, pronto.
 Add the な (na) for an extra bite, and you've got yourself a verbal stop sign.

 Does this sound familiar?
-Well, you likely encountered this Japanese swear word in heated arguments or tense scenes in manga and anime before.
+Well, you likely encountered this Japanese swear word in heated arguments or tense scenes in manga and Japanese anime before.
 If not, you probably heard the casual shortened version form which is ふざけんな (fuzakenna).

 しんじまえ (Shinjimae)